 There are many common, “unwritten” rules regarding the attire of a wedding.
 There are also some misconceptions about what is and isn’t appropriate.
 In this article, we will answer a common question that pops around the wedding season: can you wear black to a wedding?

-Can Guests Wear Black at a Wedding?
+Can Wedding Guests Wear Black?

 While guests should take great care never to wear white to someone else’s wedding (unless you have instructions to do so), wearing black to a wedding is almost always a free game.
 Black is an inclusive default color to wear during most special events.